drelor-online/cannacoin-reddit-tipbot/README.md

-The Ananos tip bot is intended for tipping small amounts on Reddit posts and replies.
+The Poopstar tip bot is intended for tipping small amounts on Reddit posts and replies.